The calibre template language¶

 Function definition

-If you have code in a template that repeats then you can put that code into a local function.
+If you have repeated code in a template then you can put that code into a local function.
 The def

 keyword starts the definition.
 It is followed by the function name, the argument list, then the code in the function.
 The function definition ends with the fed